-Net Zero Strategy

-This overarching document encompasses all of the above strategies towards as ieving net zero by 2050, along with all carbon budgets on the way.
-It outlines the next steps we will take to cut our emissions, seize green economic opportunities, and leverage further private investment into net zero, beyond the £26 billion of government capital investment already mobilised for the green industrial revolution.
-It targets doing so in a sustainable way that still supports growth and all the new jobs promised in the Ten Point Plan by improving the effectiveness and therefore viability of low carbon alternatives, to make them more competitive.
-This will ultimately set an example so others can follow.
+The Net Zero Strategy encompasses all of the above strategies and carbon budgets, outlining the next steps to cut our emissions, seize green economic opportunities, and leverage further private investment into net zero.
+It targets doing so in a sustainable way that still supports growth by improving the effectiveness and therefore viability of low carbon options.